wbreeze/transmigration/docs/index.md

      backups of your "blank" phone.
    * iOS devices must be reset if you want them restored from iCloud.
 1. Install KeePass and copy your password database from iCloud to your computer.
-    * Do not delete the iCloud copy just yet.
+    * Do not delete the iCloud copy yet.
       Restoring your backup could overwrite
       this newer one that you just pulled down from the cloud.
 1. Use one of the three methods to recover your backup: